underpig1/octos/docs/using-the-cli.md

 octos build [path]
 ```

-Use the `add` command to add the mod folder or .omod file at the given path into the user's installed mods library.
+Use the `add` command to add the mod folder or .omod file at the given path into your installed mod library.

 ```text
 octos add [path]